ProjectsArchaeological Centre Mainz

 Located next to the existing museum for ancient navigation the concept suggests a new urban link to important archeological sites in close proximity.
 The entire ground floor acts as a public platform for special exhibition- and educational purposes.
 Each of the three museums is situated in an individual cone, allowing for a maximum user-flexibility.
 All museum-cones are open to the public area on the ground floor.
 Additionally the research centre embraces the arrangement at a sky-level, offering excellent daylight conditions and quiet workspaces for restoration work.

-The Landscape Architect, Structural Engineer and Environmental Engineer were involved from early stages of the design process onwards to respond to the complex brief.
+Landscape Architects, Structural Engineers and Environmental Engineers were involved from early stages of the design process onwards to respond to the complex brief.

-The project has been developed in collaboration with UberRaum.
+The project has been developed in collaboration with UberRaum Ldt.